RustyPrime/AcerolaJam0_Asymberration/README.md

 Early concept art, illustrating that Player 1 gets to move around in some building while Player 2 has an overview of that space and able to drop in aberrations for the ground player to fight.

 ## Play via Internet
-Due to the time constrain i wasn't able to be build a fully fleshed out dedicated server (which would also allow web-users to use the multiplayer), however you can play together remotely using a service like Hamachi.
+Due to the time constrain i wasn't able to be build a fully fleshed out dedicated server (which would also allow web-users to use the multiplayer), however apart from playing in a LAN with the windows version you could also play together remotely using a service like Hamachi.

-The host has to disable their windows firewall though.
+The host has to disable their windows firewall though (or more appropriately allow the selected port, e.g. 27015).

 ## Fun Fact
 The shotgun spray is not actually fully random.
 It is more likely that the pellets will launch towards the center than to spread out.